September had finally arrived and it was time for Microsoft Ignite!

 For those who don’t know what Microsoft Ignite is (shame on you…) it’s the main conference, Microsoft holds every year to present their new and improved solutions, to talk about how they are planning to develop them further in the years to come and to facilitate the entire Microsoft (tech) community – from IT Pros to End-users, to interact with product teams, field engineers, industry leaders and to meet with each other.

 In the past, there were separate conventions for each expertise, but with Satya Nadella at the helm this was changed.
 For the better, in my opinion, as this fits perfectly into the more community-driven and integrated way of working we as techies know and love!

-In this four part series I’ll be talking about my views on the main technology areas Microsoft has announced to want to focus on in the coming years, which are:
+In this two part series I’ll be talking about my views on the main technology areas Microsoft has announced to want to focus on in the coming years, which are:

 Part 1: Mixed Reality